The effects of artificial lighting on symptoms of eating disorder – a pilot study

 Hypothesis 1: Artificial lighting adjusted to circadian rhythms will improve well-being in patients with eating disorders

 Hypothesis 2: Exposure to high CCT/high LUX intensity will reduce affective symptoms in patients with eating disorders.

-Aalborg University, Institute for Architecture og Media Technology, Zumtobel Group
+Capital Region of Denmark, Aalborg University – Institute for Architecture & Media Technology, Zumtobel Group

 Patient room (by Rubow, Wessberg & Bogl)